Neal Conan: Personal life

-In 1982, Conan married Liane Hansen.
-She was a long-time host of NPR's Weekend Edition Sunday.
+In 1982, Conan married Liane Hansen, a long-time host of NPR's Weekend Edition Sunday.
 Together, they had two children: Connor and Casey.
 Hansen briefly co-hosted Talk of the Nation with Conan.
 While on a farewell tour of NPR stations, Hansen revealed in April 2011 that she and Conan were divorcing.

-He was later in a domestic partnership with American travel writer, poet, and essayist Gretel Ehrlich, who survives him.
+Conan was later in a domestic partnership with American travel writer, poet, and essayist Gretel Ehrlich, who survived him at his death.
 They married in 2019.

-Conan moved to Hāwī on Hawaii island after he left NPR.
-He farmed macadamia nuts on 5.5 acres of land.
+Conan moved to Hawi, Hawaii after he left NPR and farmed macadamia nuts on 5.5 acres of land.
 He enjoyed scuba diving after he settled in Hawaii.

 Conan was a friend of comics writer Chris Claremont.
-As a result, he was featured a number of times as a sympathetic journalist in stories Claremont wrote for Marvel and DC Comics, such as the 1988 X-Men storyline "The Fall of the Mutants".
+As a result, he was featured a number of times as a sympathetic journalist in stories Claremont wrote for Marvel Comics and DC Comics, such as the 1988 X-Men storyline "The Fall of the Mutants". which often featured real life NPR engineer Manoli Wetherell as his cameraman.

-Conan died on August 10, 2021, on his farm in Hāwī, Hawaii as a result of glioblastoma according to his son Connor Conan.
-He was 71, and had been diagnosed with a glioblastoma on his 70th birthday in November 2019.
+Conan died on August 10, 2021, on his farm in Hāwī, Hawaii, as a result of glioblastoma, according to his son Connor.
+He was 71, having been diagnosed with a glioblastoma on his 70th birthday in November 2019.